You will grow and change, as we all do, but you’ll always be an introvert at your core.

-One of my earliest memories is of sitting on a gym floor, a brightly colored parachute before me.
+One of my earliest memories is me sitting on a gym floor, a brightly colored parachute before me.
 I’m surrounded by many other children my age.
-My mom tells me that this is preschool.
+My mom tells me this is preschool.
 In that moment, the other kids are squealing with delight as the parachute bubbles into what looks like a giant mushroom, then snaps down with a roar.

-But me?
-I’m paralyzed.
+But me, I’m paralyzed.
 Not with fear, but with something I’ve come to identify in my adult years as overstimulation.
 In my memory, the whole place is too loud, too frenetic for me to enjoy the activity that so easily thrills my peers.
-An adult encourages me to pick up a parachute handle, but I just stare, wide-eyed.
-It’s too much to process, too fast.
+An adult encourages me to pick up a parachute handle, but I quietly refuse.
+There’s so much happening around me that it’s overwhelming.

-Neither my parents nor I knew it then, but it turns out I’m an introvert.
+Neither my parents nor I knew it then, but I’m an introvert.

 As I grew older, I showed all the early signs of introversion.
 I was sensitive to my environment.
-I often withdrew from my family, for hours on end, into the solitude of my bedroom.
-I easily lost myself playing alone, and although I had a small group of friends who I loved dearly, I became drained just by being around them — so much so that I wondered what was wrong with me.
+I often withdrew from my family and friends for hours on end into the solitude of my bedroom.
+I easily lost myself playing alone, and although I had a small group of friends who I loved dearly, I became drained just by being around them — so much that I wondered what was wrong with me.

 If you’re like me, you may wonder why you’re an introvert.
-Were you born that way, or did something happen early in your life that made you one — such as the way you were raised or a traumatic event?
-And will you ever not be an introvert?
+Were you born that way, or did something happen in your life that made you one — such as the way you were raised or a traumatic event?
+And will you ever stop being an introvert?

-Recent research has some answers for us.
+Recent research has some answers.
 Let’s take a look.

 Introversion Is in Your Genes

 In 2004, Harvard psychologists Jerome Kagan and Nancy Snidman asked a question: Do shy, cautious babies grow up to be shy, cautious adults?
 They designed a series of experiments to find an answer.